chetbae/personal-site/README.md

 # my personal website 🐟

 ## Why

-This has been a long time coming.
-During the remote-learning year of '20/'21, I began the process of applying to student internships.
-There I realized that there was a standard practice of a portfolio website amongst applicants, so I erected a makeshift static site to host my CV and projects.
-Since then I have delved into frontend development more, and with the summer rolling around I have found more time to engineer a better website.
+My first undertaking in using React back in 2020.
+Since then, I've needed a website to showcase my array of projects and experience as a software developer.

 ## What

 This is a personal website developed with React-Typescript, bootstrapped with create-react-app.
-Hosted through Heroku with a custom domain from google domains.
+Hosted with vercel with a custom domain from google domains.

 ## How